Spinners/Spin.Swift/README.md

 // the underlying reactive stream will be disposed once uiSpin will be deinit
 ```

-To send events in the loop, this is very straightforward, simply use the emit function:
+Sending events in the loop is very straightforward; simply use the emit function:

 ```swift
 self.uiSpin.emit(Event.startCounter)